-Digital Matter’s long-life battery-powered GPS tracking devices now N-Tick Certified, fully integrated with N2N-DL Data Platform, enabling reliable and affordable LoRaWAN® asset tracking applications.
+Digital Matter’s long-life battery-powered GPS tracking devices now N-Tick Approved, fully integrated with N2N-DL Data Platform, enabling reliable and affordable LoRaWAN® asset tracking applications.

 Digital Matter’s range of LoRaWAN battery-powered GPS tracking devices are optimized for low-power operations, low latency, and global adaptability, suited for a wide range of asset tracking and management applications.